Li-Yueting/Sparse-Signal-Recovery/readme.md

 Note
 -
-You could try out sparse signal recovery using your mat-form data consists of variable x (target signal), variable a (the first column of circulant matrix A), and variable y (received signal).
+You could try out sparse signal recovery using your mat-form data that consists of variable x (target signal), variable a (the first column of circulant matrix A), and variable y (received signal).

+---
+If any questions, please email me at yueting_li@berkeley.edu :)